Compulsory Purchase Order Compensation Calculation

 A Compulsory Purchase Order (CPO) is a legal function that allows certain bodies which need to obtain land or property to do so without the consent of the owner.
-Major national projects such as HS2, Crossrail 2, East West Rail Link, as well as urban regeneration projects rely on being able to use these powers to upgrade the UK’s infrastructure and cities.
+Major national projects such as HS2, Crossrail 2, East West Rail Link and major road improvements, as well as urban regeneration projects rely on being able to use these powers to upgrade the nation’s infrastructure and cities.

-- Valuation of the business on total and partial extinguishment
+- Value of the business for total or partial extinguishment

 - Lost profits through business relocation or extinguishment

 - Losses when businesses unable to develop as originally planned

 - Management time incurred in dealing with CPO claims

 - Additional operating costs incurred or continuing

 - Risk of delays in relocating